Funding & Resources for Education Scholarship

 5. What are the timelines for my REB submission?

 Applications for delegated review: the deadline for delegated review is every Monday (or first business day of the week) by 4 pm.
-You can expect to receive a response from the REB within 4-5 weeks.

 6. What if I need to make a change to my approved REB protocol?